Washi1337/AsmResolver/CONTRIBUTING.md

 }
 ```

 For loops, both including and excluding braces is acceptable, even if the embedded statement only spans one line.
-When braces are excluded, always place the embedded statement on a new indented line.
+Similar to `if` statements, when braces are excluded, always place the embedded statement on a new indented line.

 ```csharp
 foreach (var x in collection)